Human Rights Statement

 In implementing this policy, we focus our efforts on issues and relationships in which we have greater degrees of control and influence, as outlined below.

-H&M seeks to respect the human rights of all employees within the H&M Group as well as complying with all national laws.
+H&M Group seeks to respect the human rights of all employees within the H&M Group as well as complying with all national laws.
 Our commitment is manifested in policies such as the Discrimination and Equality Policy and the Global Harassment Policy.
 To ensure remediation of potential abuses, we have a complaint procedure which is applicable to the whole organisation.
-Any employee with concerns regarding the human rights impacts of H&M’s activities may raise these through the internal Complaint Procedure process.
+Any employee with concerns regarding the human rights impacts of H&M Group’s activities may raise these through the internal Complaint Procedure process.

-H&M works with suppliers and business partners to ensure that human rights are respected in the supply chain, based on our business relationships, leverage and operational context.
+H&M Group works with suppliers and business partners to ensure that human rights are respected in the supply chain, based on our business relationships, leverage and operational context.
 Our engagement is manifested through our Sustainability Commitment and managed through applicable follow-up procedures.
 As appropriate, we use tools for human rights risk and impacts assessments to identify actual and potential human rights issues.
 Actions to manage and address human rights risks and impacts are guided and carried out through dialogue and collaboration with relevant stakeholders, with support from our audit and remediation programme and our Community Investment Policy.
-Where appropriate, H&M also aims to use its influence to support the advancement of human rights in the communities where we operate.
+Where appropriate, H&M Group also aims to use its influence to support the advancement of human rights in the communities where we operate.

 H & M Hennes & Mauritz AB, November 2012